dhiltgen/ev-conversion/README.md

 # Current Status

-As of Feb 2021:
+As of Dec 2022:

 * First vehicle to convert: '85 Toyota 4Runner (the 5.0 V8 was over the hill)
 * All the major systems have been acquired (see below for details)
 * Replacement Logic boards have been installed and powered on
-* Bench testing has been performed on BMS + battery pack
+* LDU is mounted where the transfercase used to be
-* Battery boxes are under construction
+* Battery boxes are fully fabricated
+* BMS tested with full pack
+* HV wiring is completed
+* Low voltage control circuits being built

 # Major Systems